Our feeds and supplements are greater than the sum of their parts.

 Sources of readily digestible milk proteins that provide key amino acids for supporting the growth of all tissues with high protein contents, namely: muscles, ligaments, tendons, hair and hooves.

 Galactolipids are a combination of sugar and fat molecules that create the perfect medium for the absorption of active ingredients across the gut wall.

 Glucosamine gives cartilage its structure and shock absorbing qualities.
-It is essential for the regeneration of cartilage and is also involved in the formation of tendons, skin, bone and ligaments.
+It is involved in the formation of cartilage, tendons, skin, bone and ligaments.

 Hemp Oil Derived Omega 3 Fatty Acids

 Hemp Oil is probably the best source of Omega 3 fatty acids found in the plant world.
 This unique combination enables the animal to produce other essential Omega 3 fats called EPA & DHA, both of which are normally only found in fish oils and are crucial for maintaining the natural anti-inflammatory action of the body.

 Magnesium is essential for muscle energy generation, the bone structure and as an activator for many enzymes.